thesheepcat/K-indexer/README.md

 ## 📖 API Endpoints

-Once running, K-indexer provides REST endpoints for:
+Once running, K-indexer provides REST endpoints the K webapp.
-- **Posts**: Retrieve user posts
-- **Replies**: Access post replies
-- **Users**: Get user profiles and introductions
-- **Mentions**: Find posts where users are mentioned

-You can find all details of the API techical specification in the API_TECHNICAL_SPECIFICATIONS.md document.
+You can find all details of the API techical specification in the [API_TECHNICAL_SPECIFICATIONS.md](API_TECHNICAL_SPECIFICATIONS.md) document.

 ---